sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 6 - Default method (20 minutes)

+In this step, you are going to add a default method to the Java interface.

 ### Concepts that are exercised

 - Default method in a Java interface

 ### Concrete steps

-- Add the following method to the *TaxPayer* interface
+- Add the following code to the *TaxPayer* interface

 ```
 public static final double DEFAULT_STANDARD_EMPLOYEE_MONTHLY_DEDUCTION = 250.0;